cepheus-info/wiki-storage/axon-framework/0_1_publish-your-jar.md

 ### 5) Publish and check availabilities

-Navigate to [https://s01.oss.sonatype.org/](https://s01.oss.sonatype.org/) to check if the publication successfully.
+5.1 Navigate to [https://s01.oss.sonatype.org/](https://s01.oss.sonatype.org/) to check if the publication successfully.

+5.2 Once the contents has been published to the staging directory, use the close button for next.

+5.3 If closing successfully, you can use the release button to publish the package now.

+Check [https://central.sonatype.org/publish/release/#releasing-deployment-from-ossrh-to-the-central-repository-introduction](https://central.sonatype.org/publish/release/#releasing-deployment-from-ossrh-to-the-central-repository-introduction) for more information.

 ## IV.
 Check package availability

 Remove your exclusion in client build.gradle, now it's time to check if the jar is publicly available.

-You can further check other ways for sharing company-wide library packages.
+You can further check other ways for sharing organization-wide library packages.